25 Destinations Travelers Can't Stop Dreaming About

 After a day in the crowds, you'll find peace in the Jaya House, resting along the city's river.
 You'll be just six minutes from Angor Wat but enjoy a sense of serenity amid Cambodia's lush foliage at this boutique property with only 36 rooms.

-Just missing the top 10, Prague truly is a fairy-tale city, filled with castles and a romantic vibe along the Vltava river.
-TripAdvisor calls the city "a perfect destination for beach-weary vacationers who want to immerse themselves in culture."
+Prague is a fairy-tale city, filled with castles and a romantic vibe along the Vltava River.

-Explore Staromestské námestî's cobblestoned streets, taking in Old Town's charm, then cross over the Charles Bridge, being sure to touch its many statues for luck and prayers.
-Germany's gulyuzr called it the "beautiful, authentic, prettiest part of Prague!
-You go through it and feel the atmosphere of old city."
+Explore Staromestské námestî's cobblestoned streets, taking in the Old Town's charm, then cross over the Charles Bridge, being sure to touch its many statues for luck and prayers.
+Of course, tour Prague Castle and enjoy its privileged views over the city.

 Stay: Hotel Residence Agnes

 Located in the heart of Old Town is the pretty pink Residence Agnes.
 The building dates back to the 1300s and provides visitors with a historical backdrop within the city.

 10. Dubai, United Arab Emirates

 Dubai is an oasis in the desert that boggles the mind.
 Man-made islands in the shape of palm trees, the world's tallest skyscrapers, the biggest malls and dancing fountains larger than those in Vegas converge along the Persian Gulf in this metropolis like no other.

 Explore Old Dubai to get a glimpse of what the city was like before it struck oil, and take a safari into the desert for belly dancing and camel rides.
 Then, visit the Burj Khalifa, the tallest building in the world.